awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

 #.
 Complete the :ref:`Get Started <getting-started>` steps before you proceed.

 #.
-In a terminal window, navigate to the root of your app files, and add notifications.
+In a terminal window, navigate to the your app project folder, and add notifications.

    .. code-block:: none

-      $ cd ROOT_OF_YOUR_APP_FILES
+      $ cd YOUR_PROJECT FOLDER
       $ amplify notifications add

 #.
 Set up your backend to support receiving push notifications: